Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

 Home Sweet Home

-The waterfalls at Ayala in Magalang, Pampanga is said to be his bathing quarters and it is often visited by tourists and natives alike.
-It was considered a place of healing where the sick could come and bathe to free themselves of illnesses.
+The waterfalls at Ayala in Magalang, Pampanga are said to be his bathing quarters, often visited by tourists and natives alike.
+It is considered a place of healing where the sick could come and bathe to free themselves of illnesses.

-Sinukuan is believed to be able to transform and do as he pleases at will, and comes down only during a time of grace, disguising himself as a mortal man along with his children.
+Sinukuan is believed to come down only during a time of grace, disguising himself as a mortal man.

-The day he comes back is believed to either be when he responds to the attack of Namalyari on Mount Pinatubo's 1991 eruption or when the time to call his followers and servants—the Colorums (the name coming from a local corruption of Latin et saecula saeculorum "world without end."), a messianic group who waited for Sinukuan to come out of his cave and relocate them to a new paradise on earth.
+The day he comes back is believed to either be when he responds to the attack of Namalyari on Mount Pinatubo's 1991 eruption, or when the time to call his followers and servants—the Colorums (the name coming from a local corruption of the Latin et saecula saeculorum "world without end"), a messianic group who waited for Sinukuan to come out of his cave and relocate them to a new paradise on earth.

 The legends and folktales of Sinukuan also explain how things came to be what they are today.
-And to the minds of the ancient people, it made total sense.
+To the minds of the ancient people, it made total sense.